 Judgment can be thought of in terms of three fundamental dimensions: (1) The weight or value of ideas, (2) The distillation and connection of ideas, and (3) the predictions generated by the ideas.
 By contrast impact has three complementary dimensions of: (1) the frequency of adoption by a market (e.g. profit or market share), (2) the emergence or generation of correlated and complementary ideas (products or markets that depend on the target product), and (3) the long-term innovations produced by the idea (secondary largely unanticipated technologies and markets).
 Each of these six dimensions can be addressed through several different complexity tools and frameworks.

 Over the last decade, several new approaches and insights from complexity science have been generated that bear directly on the fundamental dimensions of judgment and impact.
-These come from fields as diverse as network theory, the dynamics of infectious ideas, cultural evolution and phylogenetic inference, the theory of scaling, first-passage processes, collective computation, and even the visualization challenges of complex data sets.
+These come from fields as diverse as network theory, the dynamics of infectious ideas, cultural evolution and phylogenetic inference, the theory of scaling, first-passage processes, and collective computation.

-- First mover effects through preferential attachment dynamics in networks (e.g. See Newman, 2009)
+- First mover effects through preferential attachment dynamics in networks (e.g. Newman, 2009)

-- Evolutionary graph theory and Moran processes in structured populations (e.g. See Nowak et.
-Al, 2005)
+- Evolutionary graph theory and Moran processes in structured populations (e.g. Nowak, et. al, 2009)

-- Citation distributions as limiting distributions of simple stochastic processes (e.g. See Redner, 2004 )
+- Citation distributions as limiting distributions of simple stochastic processes (e.g. Redner, 1998 )

-- Research strategies and knowledge clusters in large-scale scientific collaboration datasets (e.g. See Foster et.
-Al, 2013)
+- Research strategies and knowledge clusters in large-scale scientific collaboration datasets (e.g. Foster et. al, 2015)

-- Random walk evaluation of knowledge impacts (e.g. See Bergstrom, 2007)
+- Random walk evaluation of knowledge impacts (e.g. Rosvall & Bergstrom, 2007)

-- Phylogenetic analysis of cultural transmission (e.g. See Mace & Holden, 2005)
+- Phylogenetic analysis of cultural transmission (e.g. Mace & Holden, 2005)

-- The infection-like transmission of ideas through populations (e.g. See Mace & Holden 2005)
+- The infection-like transmission of ideas through populations (e.g. Mace & Holden 2005)

-- Scaling of measures of productivity in system size (e.g. See West, 2017)
+- Scaling of measures of productivity in system size (e.g. West, 2017)